 Using a Virtual Private Network (VPN) is becoming common place in 21st century technology.
-They can be used to protect online activity, but also to on streaming devices like the Apple TV to access geo-blocked video content.
-Despite this, there’s still no one-step solution for using a VPN on an Apple TV like with iOS devices.
+A VPN can be used to keep your online activity anonymous and secure, and can also for streaming geo-blocked content.
+The downside is there's no one-step solution for using a VPN on an Apple TV like with iOS devices.
 Don’t worry – here, we show you how to set up and use a VPN on the Apple TV.

 Why would I use a VPN on my Apple TV?

-Before we explain how you can set up a VPN on your Apple TV, let’s first explain why you’d want to do so – and if there are any dangers in using VPNs.
+Before we explain how you can set up a VPN on your Apple TV, let’s first explain why you’d want to do so and the downsides to using a VPN.

-First and foremost, the main use of VPNs is to provide users with network anonymity, but in the case of the Apple TV and other streaming devices, it’s mainly used to access geo-blocked video content from other countries – accessing US Netflix in the UK is always a desire.
+First and foremost, the main use of a VPN is to provide users with network anonymity, but in the case of the Apple TV and other streaming devices, it’s used to access geo-blocked video content from other countries – accessing US Netflix in the UK is often a desire.

 And yes, it’s still possible despite Netflix cracking down on VPN usage, although be warned that it’s against Netflix terms and conditions and the company has the right to suspend your service.

-Most VPN providers offer a specific VPN that will get around Netflix blocks, you simply need to ask.
-We’ve tested this with ExpressVPN and after a quick chat with the Support team, we were told which of the many servers to use to access US Netflix in the UK.
+Most VPN providers offer a specific server or network that will get around Netflix blocks, you simply need to ask.
+We’ve tested this with ExpressVPN and after a quick chat with the 24/7 support team, we were able to connect to one that allows access to Netflix.

 Whatever your reasons, the good news is that it’s possible – and frankly not that difficult – to set up and use a VPN on your Apple TV.
 Keep reading to find out how.